 And Toljan's qualities are undeniable.
 Born in Stuttgart, the 23-year-old graduated from the Hoffenheim youth academy and made his Bundesliga debut for the club early in the 2013/14 season.
 He gradually established himself as a first-team regular over the subsequent campaigns before Dortmund's courtship proved too tempting to turn down in summer 2017.

 Versatile, two-footed and with energy to burn, his stats make for impressive reading.
-Toljan covers an average of 11 kilometres per game, completes 84 per cent of his passes, wins 54 per cent of his tackles, has had eight shots on goal in the league this term, and teed up team-mates for a further nine, providing one assist.
+Toljan covers an average of 11 kilometres per game, completes 84 per cent of his passes, wins 54 per cent of his tackles, had eight shots on goal in the league last term, and teed up team-mates for a further nine, providing one assist.